How to Write Good Instagram Bios to Make an Impression in 2018

-In the following guide, we’ll walk you through how to write a good Instagram bio that makes a great first impression, explains what your business does, and convinces new visitors to click the “follow” button!
+In the following guide, we’ll walk you through how to write good Instagram bios that makes a great first impression, explain what your business does, and convince new visitors to click the “follow” button!

 Good Instagram Bios Tip #1: Your Name

-This might seem pretty obvious, but there’s actually a bigger reason for it.
-As Jen points out, “your name and username are the only fields that Instagram considers in search queries.”
-As such, it’s important to make sure that the name you use in your Instagram bio is the one your followers and customers are searching for.
+This might seem pretty obvious, but there’s actually a bigger reason for it: your name and username are the only fields that Instagram considers in search queries.

 But that doesn’t mean you can’t spruce things up a bit!
 Do you have a specialty or industry niche?
 Do you offer a specific service?
 Are you known for something in particular?
-You can include this detail in your name as well!
+You can include those details in your name as well!

-Check out how Jenn Herman includes her profession in her Instagram bio name.
-Not only can adding a unique skill to your name help you stand out from the crowd, but it can help users search for you by your profession.
+Check out how @twist_of_lemons incorporates a bit of humor into her Instagram bio name.
+Not only can adding something extra to your name help you stand out from the crowd, but it can help users search for you by your profession or passion.

 Good Instagram Bios Tip #2: Your Skills

-Social media influencer and blogger Meg Biram is a great example of someone who includes her interests and hobbies in her bio to show off her personal side as well as her professional side.
+Social media influencer and food and wellness blogger @alison__wu is a great example of someone who includes her interests and hobbies in her bio to show off her personal side as well as her professional side.

 Good Instagram Bios Tip #3: Keywords